 Dogs in training should be happy and relaxed.
 They should be excited to get to work.
 What do we focus on?
 Behaviors like jumping, nipping at your hands or sniffing around inappropriate places are all acceptable behaviors for dogs to do to other dogs.
 They are not appropriate for dogs to do with people, and our training focuses on teaching dogs what is acceptable in the human world.

 In all of our training, we use a consistent vocabulary to teach dogs enrolled in our programs.
 All of these words should be spoken in an authoritative tone both for telling a dog what to do as well as praising them for what they have done.

 Examples of the words we use:

-OFF- used to get all four paws on the ground and get down from furniture.
-Or counter surfing.
+OFF- used to get all four paws on the ground and get off of furniture.
+Or to stop counter surfing.

 WAIT - used at doorways or street corners so dog waits to get permission to walk through/forward